caiogondim/logdown.js/readme.md

 #### THIS VERSION (v3) IS UNDER DEVELOPMENT

-logdown is a debug utility for the browser and the server with Markdown support, compatible with both [debug.js](https://github.com/visionmedia/debug) and node core's [debuglog](https://nodejs.org/docs/latest/api/util.html#util_util_debuglog_section).
+logdown is a debug utility for the browser and the server with Markdown support, providing a single interface and a similar behavior between the browser and the server.

 It doesn't have any dependencies for the browser version and it is less than 2K gzipped.